 Refresh yourself with a quick getaway.

 Feeling overwhelmed, exhausted, and guilty?
 Trying to “do it all” and not feeling successful?
-Whether caring for your adult parents, an ailing spouse, or other relative, you could be a victim of “caregiver burnout” and you’re not alone.
+Whether caring for your adult parents, an ailing spouse, or other relatives, you could be a victim of “caregiver burnout” and you’re not alone.

 According to the Agency on Aging, more than seven million people are providing informal caregiver services for friends and loved ones.

 Caregiving is physically, mentally, and emotionally draining.
 The day-in and day-out needs of everyone involved take their toll.
 Respite care is a great way to help alleviate some of the stress of caregiving.